 Legal Rights and Signatures:

 I consent to participate in Visualears Project.
 I have understood the nature of this project and wish to participate.
-I am not waiving any of my legal rights by agreeing to participate in this experiment. .
+I am not waiving any of my legal rights by agreeing to participate in this experiment.

 I agree I do not agree